Easy Toddler Overnight Oats – No-Cook, Make-Ahead Breakfast Kids Love

 ⏱️ How to Prep

 It’s as easy as cooking a quick batch of quinoa, letting it cool, and then mixing it with everything else.
 Once portioned and chilled overnight, the oats absorb the liquid and flavors beautifully, making breakfast a breeze the next morning.
+Make the cashew cream and/or caramelized bananas right before serving–or serve as is.
 Serve cold or warmed slightly for a cozy option.

 These toddler overnight oats also keep well in the fridge for several days, making them perfect for meal prep or daycare lunchboxes.